ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 To encourage well-rounded characters, a package deal, called a **catch-up**, becomes available whenever you acquire via improvement a new **mastery** in one of your **abilities** (**keyword** or stand-alone).
 Any time one of your **scores** crosses a **mastery** threshold (i.e. 20 -> 21, 40 -> 41, etc). you may also improve up to three **abilities** or **keywords** of your choice by three points each, as long as the chosen **abilities** are currently rated five or more points lower than your newly adjusted **scores** in the raised **ability** that triggered the **catch-up**.

 You may not increase the bonus of **breakout abilities** under a **keyword** with a **catch-up**, nor does net effective value of a breakout **ability** crossing a **mastery** threshold trigger a **catch-up**.
 Only a **keyword**'s base **scores** is considered in this context.

+### 8.2.2 Rate of Advancement

+We assume an average earning rate of two **experience points** per session.
+This would lead to you gaining an advance every five sessions.
+If your rate is lower than one **experience point** a session, your GM should choose one of these options:

+- Provide more credible threats
+- Use **resistance progression**
+- Reduce the cost of an **advance** to five **experience points**.

 ### 8.2.2 Directed Improvements